 Deep Breathing Fuels Chi Flow

-In Tai Chi Qigong, breath control plays a significant role in promoting chi circulation.
-The deep, controlled breathing used in Tai Chi Qigong helps draw in fresh chi and circulate it throughout the body.
-The deep breathing also helps to calm the nervous system and reduce stress, which can further unblock any stagnation in the flow of chi.
-Breathing into the abdomen—especially into the lower dantian area—helps store chi and cultivate energy, fueling the body for healing and vitality.
+In Tai Chi Qigong, breath control plays a significant role in promoting Chi circulation.
+The deep, controlled breathing used in Tai Chi Qigong helps draw in fresh Chi and circulate it throughout the body.
+The deep breathing also helps to calm the nervous system and reduce stress, which can further unblock any stagnation in the flow of energy.
+Breathing into the abdomen—especially into the Lower Dantian area—helps store vitality and cultivate energy, fueling the body for healing and vitality.

 Harmonizing Yin and Yang